3 Ways Buddhism can help you heal a broken heartMay 5, 2014 | 20 Comments

 The second category is called “There is something very, very wrong with you and you made this happen.”
-This is the kind of book that says you brought this heartbreak on yourself by carrying forward unhealed wounds from childhood or, god forbid, by thinking the wrong thoughts.
+This is the kind of book that says you brought this heartbreak on yourself by carrying forward unhealed wounds from childhood or by thinking the wrong thoughts.
 I kind of hate this.
-Of course it’s really, really important to heal your wounds and to examine your thoughts to see if they might be sabotaging you—but when the intention for doing so is to avoid pain rather than increase your capacity to love, it is unlikely to heal you.
+Of course it’s really, really important to heal your wounds and to examine your thoughts to see if they might be sabotaging you—but when the intention for doing so is to avoid pain rather than to increase your capacity to love, it is unlikely to heal you.
 This kind of advice is often out to convince you that you can make love safe.

 Love can never be made safe.
 It is the opposite of safe.
 The moment you try to make it safe, it ceases to be love.

 Love is predicated on receptivity, on opening up again and again and again to your beloved.
 To do this, a continual letting go is required and when it comes to our greatest vulnerability (love), the last thing we want to do is give up the protection of our ideas about love.

 Most often, the efforts to heal a broken heart center around putting it behind you and recreating the illusion of safety.
 Buddhism counsels something else, something best said by the Buddhist teacher Pema Chodron: “Feel the feelings.
 Drop the story.”
 That is the pith advice and it means turning toward what you feel, not away.
 It means letting the feelings be just what they are without trying to explain them, shore your self up, or excuse or blame anyone.